Anxiety Therapy for High-Achieving Women

 • A person may be more prone to anxiety if they struggle with Perfectionism, People-Pleasing tendencies, and/or a need for control.

-• Chronic illnesses, hormonal imbalances, and certain medications may also play a role in anxiety symptoms.
+• Chronic illnesses, hormonal imbalances, and certain medications may also impact anxiety symptoms.

 • Substance use can worsen anxiety by disrupting brain chemistry, increasing physical symptoms like a racing heart, and creating dependency that heightens stress.
 While some may use substances to cope, this can ultimately make anxiety harder to manage, reinforcing a cycle of distress.